intel/llvm/sycl/doc/FAQ.md

 ### Q: What do I need to start developing with SYCL?
 **A:** To get the full SYCL experience you need a SYCL-capable compiler.
 Intel SYCL compiler provides you with both host and device side compilation.
-Another requirement for device code offloading to accelerators is a compatible OpenCL runtime.
+Another requirement for code offloading to specialized devices is a compatible OpenCL runtime.
 Our [Get Started Guide](GetStartedWithSYCLCompiler.md) will help you set up a proper environment.
 To learn more about using the SYCL compiler, please refer to [User Manual](SYCLCompilerUserManual.md).
-If using a special compiler is not an option for you and you don't need to offload code to accelerators, you can exploit SYCL's host device feature.
+If using a special compiler is not an option for you and/or you would like to experiment without offloading code to non-host devices, you can exploit SYCL's host device feature.
 This gives you the ability to use any C++11 compiler.
 You will need to link your application with the SYCL Runtime library and provide a path to the SYCL headers directory.
 Please, refer to your compiler manual to learn about specific build options.